-The following bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and how the Fund's average annual returns over time compare with those of a broad-based securities market index.
+The following bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and how the Fund's average annual returns over time compare with those of one or more indexes intended to measure broad market performance.
+The Fund's primary benchmark index was changed from the Bloomberg U.S. Aggregate Bond Index to the Bloomberg U.S. Universal Index effective May 1, 2024 to comply with the regulation that requires the Fund's primary benchmark to represent the overall applicable market.
+The additional index(es) in the table provide a means to compare the Fund's average annual returns to a benchmark that CRM believes is representative of the Fund's investment universe.
 The returns in the bar chart are for Class I shares and do not reflect any insurance-related expenses and charges under a Variable Contract or expenses related to a Qualified Plan.
 If such charges were reflected, the returns would be lower.
 Thus, you should not compare the Fund's returns directly with the performance of other products without taking into account all insurance-related charges and expenses payable under your Variable Contract or Qualified Plan.
 Past performance is not necessarily an indication of how the Fund will perform in the future.